Kudaes/rust_tips_and_tricks/README.md

 let b: *mut ComplexStruct = std::mem::transmute(&a);
 ```
 ## Memory addresses
 Since memory addresses have different size depending on the system architecture, the best way to deal with them is using the type `usize` or `isize`.
 These data types have a 4/8 bytes size depending on whether the operative system is x86 or x64, which makes them perfect for the task.
-Also, they will allow you to perform arithmetic operations over the memory address as we will see in the next section.
+Also, they will allow you to perform arithmetic operations over any given memory address as we will see in the next section.

 You can directly convert any pointer into an `usize` using the keyword `as`.
 Also, memory addresses can be printed using the hex format placeholder `{:x}`:
 ```rust